-Plant records are documented using MapMate and are co-ordinated with the Botanical Society of Britain and Ireland (see Links).
-We are compiling a Rare Plants Register, and gradually working towards a new Surrey County Flora.
+Plant records are documented using MapMate and are co-ordinated with the Botanical Society of Britain and Ireland.
+We are compiling a Rare Plant Register, and gradually working towards a new Surrey County Flora.
 Bespoke applications are available on this website to view a searchable, interactive Virtual Map and interactive distribution maps of all Surrey records and taxa by 1 Km Squares and Date Class (e.g. Widespread taxa).
 We also analyse the number of our MapMate records and taxa by date class biannualy and the results are circulated to members as Excel spreadsheets.
 The most recent may be downloaded from this website (see 1Km Records /Introduction).
-The Virtual Map, although focused on Surrey, covers the whole of Great Britain and Ireland.
+The Virtual Map, although focused on Surrey, covers the world..

 Our Photo Gallery includes more than two hundred images of Surrey wild flowers taken by our members.
 This gallery may be searched by scientific or vernacular name.
 We also maintain a Facebook Group where you can share your images of Surrey's rich flora.

 We publish biannual newsletters, which are sent to all members.
 These include meeting reports and other useful information on our activities.
-Back issues of our newsletters from 1957 to the present are available for members to download and their is an index to all series 2 issues published from Spring 2003 .
+Back issues of our newsletters from 1957 to the present are available for members to download and there is an index to all series 2 issues published from Spring 2003 to the present.

 New Members are always welcome and an Application Form can be downloaded from this website.